Aatir-hassan/Aatir-hassan/README.md

 # Hey there! 👋 I am Aatir Hassan

+### 🧭 My Philosophy
+I believe technology is an art of precision — where creativity meets logic.
+Every line of code should carry intent, every design choice should serve purpose,
+and every product should make someone’s life simpler, smarter, and more connected.

+### 🚀 What Drives Me
+To create experiences that feel natural, not mechanical.
+To write code that speaks clearly to both humans and machines.
+To never stop learning — because innovation begins at curiosity.

 ### 🌐 Connect with me:
 <p align="left">
   <a href="https://x.com/AlGhazalli_i" target="_blank"><img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/twitter/twitter-original.svg" alt="Twitter" width="40" height="40"/></a>